 The goal is to have full national coverage by 2017.
-Thailand ranks eighth in Asia and 52nd worldwide for its average broadband internet speed, according Ookla, a US network diagnostics company.
+Thailand ranks eighth in Asia and 52nd worldwide for its average broadband internet speed, according to Ookla, a US network diagnostics company.
 Thailand government is also working to expand 4G services, with spectrum auctions for the 900MHz and 1.8GHz bands conducted late last year.
-The government authorities view digital economy as an opportunity to promote lifelong learning and a vehicle for economic growth for Thai entrepreneurs and small and medium-sized enterprises.
+The government authorities view the digital economy as an opportunity to promote lifelong learning and a vehicle for economic growth for Thai entrepreneurs and small and medium-sized enterprises.

 The 20-year digital economy plan focuses on building a nationwide advanced broadband network, promoting a digital technology-based economy and society, creating public e-services, developing human resources competent in the digital economy and society, and creating public confidence in the use of digital technology.
-Currently the plan has four phases such as;
+Currently, the plan has four phases such as;